Stomach Cancer Treatments & Surgeries

-- In a total gastrectomy, the surgeon removes the entire stomach and connects the esophagus directly to the small intestine, fashioning a new stomach from intestinal tissue.
-Nearby lymph nodes may also be removed, as well as the spleen and parts of the esophagus and small intestine.
+During a total gastrectomy, the surgeon removes the entire stomach and connects the esophagus directly to the small intestine — fashioning a new stomach from intestinal tissue.
+The surgeon may also remove nearby lymph nodes, as well as the spleen and parts of the esophagus and small intestine.

 Radiation therapy uses high-energy rays to kill cancer cells in a specific area.
-It may be used before surgery to shrink the size of the tumor, or after surgery to destroy any remaining cancer cells in the stomach.
-Radiation treatment is often combined with chemotherapy treatment.
+It may be used before a gastrectomy to shrink the size of the stomach cancer, or after the surgery to destroy any remaining cancer cells in the stomach.
+Radiation treatment is often combined with chemotherapy.

-Stomach cancer is usually treated with external-beam radiation therapy, which is radiation given from a machine outside the body.
+Stomach cancer is usually treated with external-beam radiation therapy, which is radiation produced by a machine outside the body.
 High levels of radiation are precisely aimed at a targeted area.
-Treatments are given in the hospital or in a clinic, usually five days a week over several weeks.
+Radiation treatments for stomach cancer are given in the hospital or in a clinic, usually five days a week over several weeks.
 Side effects may include fatigue, mild skin reactions, upset stomach and loose bowel movements, but typically end after treatment.

-For stomach cancer, chemotherapy can be used with radiation therapy after surgery to help eliminate any remaining cancer cells.
-Chemotherapy can also be given before surgery to shrink the tumor, providing a better chance for a successful surgery.
-Chemotherapy may be used as the primary treatment for stomach cancer that has spread to other organs.
+Chemotherapy for stomach cancer can be used after gastrectomy with radiation therapy to help eliminate any remaining cancer cells.
+It can also be given before the surgery to shrink the stomach cancer, providing a better chance for a successful resection.

 Chemotherapy drugs are usually given intravenously in a hospital outpatient unit or a doctor’s office, or in some cases they may be taken orally at home.
 You may also be given a combination of oral and intravenous chemotherapy.
 The drugs enter your bloodstream and travel throughout your body, making it a useful treatment if the stomach cancer has spread to lymph nodes or other organs.